 Which Topic Is Right for You?

-Before you go picking a topic at random, you should first ask yourself a couple questions:
+Before you go picking a topic at random, you should first ask yourself a couple of questions:

 Who is my audience?

-- If you're giving a persuasive speech in front of your middle-school or high-school English class, then picking a topic related to school or to a social issue that involves young people is a great way to keep your peers interested.
+- If you're giving a persuasive speech in front of your middle-school or high-school English class, then picking a topic related to school or a social issue involving young people is a great way to keep your peers interested.

 - If you're debating in front of a college-level audience, then you might try something a little more edgy or political.